King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

-In the late autumn of 1980, having spent several years on spiritual pursuits and then gradually returning to music (playing guitar for David Bowie, Peter Gabriel and Daryl Hall, pursuing an experimental solo career, leading instrumental new wave band The League of Gentlemen), Fripp decided to form a new "first division" rock group.
+In the late autumn of 1980, having spent several years on spiritual pursuits and then gradually returning to music (including playing guitar for David Bowie, Brian Eno, Peter Gabriel and Daryl Hall; pursuing an experimental solo career; and leading the instrumental new wave band The League of Gentlemen), Fripp decided to form a new "first division" rock group.

-Having recruited Bruford as drummer, Fripp asked the American singer and guitarist Adrian Belew, who had previously played with Bowie and Frank Zappa, to join; this was the first time Fripp would actively seek collaboration with another guitarist in a band, and therefore indicative of his desire to create something unlike any of his previous work.
+Having recruited Bruford as drummer, Fripp then asked the American singer and guitarist Adrian Belew, who had previously played with Bowie and Frank Zappa, to join; this was the first time Fripp would actively seek collaboration with another guitarist in a band, and therefore indicative of his desire to create something unlike any of his previous work.
 After touring with Talking Heads, Belew agreed to join and also become the band's lyricist.
-Bruford's suggestion of bassist Jeff Berlin, with whom he had played in Bruford, was rejected as Fripp thought his playing was "too busy", so auditions were held in New York: on the third day, Fripp left after roughly three auditions, only to return several hours later with session bassist Tony Levin (who got the job after playing a single chorus of "Red").
+Bruford's suggestion of bassist Jeff Berlin of Bruford was rejected as Fripp thought his playing was "too busy", so auditions were held in New York; on the third day, Fripp left after roughly three auditions, only to return several hours later with session bassist Tony Levin (who got the job after playing a single chorus of "Red").
 Fripp later confessed that, had he known that Levin (whom Fripp had played with in Peter Gabriel's group) was available and interested, he would have selected him without holding auditions.
 Fripp named the new quartet Discipline, and they went to England to rehearse and write new material.
-They made their live debut at Moles Club in Bath, Somerset on 30 April 1981, and completed a short tour supported by the Lounge Lizards.
+They made their live debut at Moles Club in Bath, Somerset on 30 April 1981, and completed a short UK tour supported by the Lounge Lizards.
 By October 1981, the band had opted to change their name to King Crimson.